AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-2-writing-the-guarantee.md

 - $x_1$ measures the response to April's pointed ears.
 - $x_2$ measures the response to April's fluffy coat.

+From Parts 2 through 6, $x$ denotes this artificial two-dimensional feature vector, and every certificate concerns this toy feature-space classifier.
+A pixel-space certificate for the photograph would also need to analyze the full computation that maps pixels to these features.

 For the original photo, both feature values are $0.5$, so

 $$